 - “How would you and your family pay bills if you received a cancer diagnosis?”

-This is an opportune time to introduce a comprehensive cancer insurance tool kit from a certain carrier.
+After priming your client with these questions, it could be an opportune time to introduce a comprehensive cancer insurance tool kit from a certain carrier.
 It can help your client identify the steps necessary to insure they have all the necessary areas covered in case an unfortunate situation occurs like a cancer diagnosis.
 Also, it will cover estate planning, identifying income sources, insurances, and identifying important documents to have available.
-And, it will ensure your clients are able to identify your financial obligations and how they could be met; discuss care management and what to look for in getting the best care; and see comprehensive list of references that covers all aspects of one’s cancer treatment journey.
+And, it will ensure your clients are able to identify your financial obligations and how they could be met; discuss care management and what to look for in getting the best care; and see a comprehensive list of references that covers all aspects of one’s cancer treatment journey.

 This is an opportune time to introduce a comprehensive cancer insurance tool kit from a certain carrier.

-It’s also a good time to start discussing the product benefits you can offer with you clients.
+It’s also a great time in the conversation to start telling your client about the product benefits you can offer them.
 Surprisingly, you have a number of options at your fingertips.
 The truth is no two cancer products are the same.
-Here why.
+Here’s why:

 - Policies can range from as little as $2,500 up to $100,000 in face value.